skippbox/boot2k8s/README.md

 Build
 -----

-To build it you will need to have a Docker host, clone this repo and run `make`:
+To build it yourself, you will need to have a Docker host, clone this repo and run `make`:

     $ docker version
     ...